-As New Yorkers, the size of our personal space is in constant flux—it shrinks as we travel on the subway, and we typically regain our breadth when we enter our neighborhoods and homes.
+As New Yorkers, the size of our personal space is in constant flux—it shrinks as we travel on the subway, and we typically regain our latitude when we enter our neighborhoods and homes.
 Though oftentimes our limited space is attributed to the sheer number of people that inhabit our dense cityscape, at the same time, we are unique in that we constantly allow our personal space to blend with our social: The thoughtful coffee shop conversations we have with strangers; when we enlist the help of a passerby to carry our stroller down a crowded stairwell.

 About our team…

-Dana Schulz, Senior Editor
+Dana Schulz, Managing Editor

-Michelle Cohen, Contributing Editor
+Michelle Cohen, Contributing Writer